convertigo/c8oprj-lib-actions-c8oforms/README.md

     - *lib.actions.c8oforms.smtp.sender* (Defines the email address of the sender.)
     - *lib.actions.c8oforms.smtp.user* (Defines the SMTP server authentication username.)
     - *lib.actions.c8oforms.smtp.pwd* (Defines the SMTP server authentication user password.)
+    - *lib.actions.c8oforms.email.xslFilePath* (Defines the file path to the xsl file to be used to built emails).
+      -  Default value is .//emails/responseMail2.xsl
+      -  You can provide your own xsl file with an external project.
+      -  For example: if you provide an external Project1 with the following structure:
+         -  Project1
+            -  email
+               -  customEmail.xsl
+      -  You must provide ./Project1/emails/customEmail.xsl as symbole value to use this xsl

 - Variables:
     - *forms_mail_subject* (Mail subject - short string)